WesselKroos/youtube-ambilight/TROUBLESHOOT.md

 #### 2. Sometimes there are black lines at the bottom or right side of the video.
 This is a bug in the chromium browser.
 For a list of workarounds visit [issue #136](https://github.com/WesselKroos/youtube-ambilight/issues/136)

-#### 3. Parts of the ambient light or video is sometimes flickering to black triangles or triangles that contain the previous video frame
+#### 3. Parts of the ambient light or video has sometimes flickering black triangles or triangles that contain the previous video frame
 This is a bug in the chromium browser.
 For a list of workarounds visit [issue #97](https://github.com/WesselKroos/youtube-ambilight/issues/97)

 # Optimizing or troubleshooting performance problems